reeethong/SC1015Project/README.md

 ## Contributors
 - Reyan - Dataset Preview, Exploratory Data Analysis
 - Ryan - Data Cleaning (Isolation forest), Grid Search
-- Yuhan -  Decision Tree Model, Light GBM Model, Conclusions
+- Yuhan -  Decision Tree Model, Light GBM Model, Findings and Conclusions

 ## Problem Definition
 As avid wine lovers, we like to sample wines that we have not tried before so that we can discover new wines that match our taste but in doing so, we have sampled so many disappointing wines.
 Hence, we would like to identify the factors that contribute to wine quality so that winemakers can produce wines that are more likely to satisfy consumer preferences.
 Thus as consumers, we will be more likely to discover wines that we enjoy and are willing to purchase again in the future.